CodyMcCarty/UE-Snippets/AI.md

 ---
 How to get the ai pawn to rotate better and not snappy?
 MoveComp.UseControllerDesiredRotation=true // see doc
 MoveComp.RotationRate.Z=360 // this is per sec.
 Character.UseControllerRotationYaw=false
+ABP.BlendSpace.TargetWeightInterpolationSpeedPer=8.0 // this is more to do with foot sliding.

 ---
 Task categories: